wp-plugins/wp-google-maps/readme.txt

 = Professional Edition =
 * Create multiple Google maps!
+* Allow your visitors to get directions to your markers.
 * Add descriptions, links and images to your map markers.
 * Add categories to your map markers
 * Filter markers by category
 * Mashup multiple Google maps
 * Add different marker icons, or your own icons to make your map really stand out!
 * List your Google Map markers in the four ways; basic list, basic table, carousel, advanced table
-* Allow your visitors to get directions to your markers.
 * Allow visitors to use their map location as the starting or ending point for the directions
+* Choose between the Default Google Maps Infowindow and the new Modern Infowindow
 * Export/Import your markers to a CSV file for quick editing.
 * Link Fusion tables to your Google Maps
 * Show your visitor's location on the Map